-Where an employee has met a specific standard on keyboarding, computer software, or medical terminology test, the results of that test will stand for a period of twenty-four (24) months.
+Where an employee has met a specific standard on a keyboarding, computer software, or medical terminology test, the results of that test will stand for a period of four (4) years.
 Further, where an employee is working in a position requiring a specific standard of keyboarding speed, computer software, or medical terminology the employee will be deemed to satisfy that standard if applying for another position that requires the same or lesser standard.